 Fake Check Scams on the Rise

-A few weeks ago, the Better Business Bureau (BBB) released a report warning about a spike in fake check scams.
-These scams now reach 500,000 victims each year.
+Recently, the Better Business Bureau (BBB) released a report warning about a spike in fake check scams.
+Similar scams now reach 500,000 victims each year.

 The largest pool of victims of fake check scams are in their 20s – a segment of the population that is far more familiar with PayPal than with paper checks.
 This makes them easy victims for the scam.

 Aside from ordinary checks, this scam can also be pulled off with cashier’s checks and money orders.
 Regardless of the medium used, each of these scams will involve a scammer “overpaying” a victim and requesting that a check be cashed with the difference being deposited into a designated account belonging to the scammer.

 Here are the most common variations of the scam: